MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 <!-- 🔷 4.
 ARCHITECTURE -->
 # ❓ Explain multi-tenant architecture?
 # ❓ How did you implement RBAC?
+# ❓ How did you implement RBAC?  using express Js

 <!-- 🔷 5.
 DATABASE (MongoDB + PostgreSQL) -->